-- Report any potentially dangerous fire to Triple Zero ('000') and request the fire brigade, providing all information they require (i.e. your name, fire location, type, size, etc.) - Arrange for a watercart to attend the site if not already present. - As soon as possible notify the Waste Coordinator West (DRC) of the incident and provide an update of the action initiated to date. - Keep all unauthorised people away from the area on fire whilst protecting personal safety. - Provide any requested assistance to Emergency Services IF SAFE TO DO SO. - Commence notification of Neighbours where offsite smoke / fire impact is possible. - The Waste Coordinator West (DRC) shall report the details of the fire on an Incident Notification Report and refer that to the Manager - Resource Recovery & Efficiency (DRC).
+- Report any potentially dangerous fire to Triple Zero ('000') and request the fire brigade, providing all information they require (i.e. your name, fire location, type, size, etc.) - Arrange for a watercart to attend the site if not already present. - Contact Weighbridge operator to stop incoming Vehicles towards incident. - As soon as possible notify the Waste Coordinator West (DRC) of the incident and provide an update of the action initiated to date. - Keep all unauthorised people away from the area on fire whilst protecting personal safety. - Provide any requested assistance to Emergency Services IF SAFE TO DO SO. - Commence notification of Neighbours where offsite smoke / fire impact is possible. - The Waste Coordinator West (DRC) shall report the details of the fire on an Incident Notification Report and refer that to the Manager Resource Recovery & Efficiency (DRC).

 - Employee's safety protected

-- Health and safety of public/facility user protected
+- · Health and safety of public/facility user protected

 - Minimise damage to public property